morris-frank/morris-frank.com/content/posts/keymap.md

 +++
-title = "Personalize your keyboard layout"
+title = "Personalize your keyboard layout" tags = ["Linux & System"] tldr = "I adjusted my own keyboard layout and you should too.
+Here we will quickly see how/why to write a XKB layout file to extend ones keyboard layout."
 +++

-I adjusted my own keyboard layout and you should too.
-Here we will quickly see how/why to write a [XKB](https://w.wiki/DWZ) (X keyboard extension) layout file to extend ones keyboard layout.

 ### What is it?

 That's easy.
-The keyboard layout tells your system which character/symbol to print, when you press a key.
+The [XKB](https://w.wiki/DWZ) (X keyboard extension) layout tells your system which character/symbol to print, when you press a key on your keyboard.

 ### Why?